 Omizutori is about purifying oneself of sins and welcoming the spring.
 Every evening for the first 11 days of the festival, and again on the 13th, ten young monks take turns on the temple’s veranda brandishing 6m-tall torches that rain embers down on the crowd.
 It’s said to be good luck if an ember lands on you.
-This part of the ceremony is called Otaimatsu and it happens for about 20 minutes from 7pm.
+This part of the ceremony is called Otaimatsu and it happens for about 20 minutes from 7 p.m.
 But you’ll want to get there at least an hour or so earlier to get a spot.
-Note that due to COVID-19 precautions crowd sizes will be limited this year so you might want to get there extra early.

-The biggest day of the event is March 12th, when the torches and the crowds are extra large.
-On this evening, the ceremonies start at 7:30pm and last 45 minutes, during which the crowd is moved along so everyone gets a chance to pass near the veranda.
-This year the 12th is closed to the public because it will be filmed for an NHK special.
+The biggest day of the event is March 12, when the torches and the crowds are extra large.
+On this evening, the ceremonies start at 7:30 p.m. and last 45 minutes, during which the crowd is moved along so everyone gets a chance to pass near the veranda.

-Surprisingly, the wooden Nigatsudo hasn’t burned down 1667, making it older than Todai-ji’s more famous Daibutsuden.
+Surprisingly, the wooden Nigatsudo hasn’t burned down since 1667, making it older than Tōdaiji’s more famous Daibutsuden.